lvwerra/dslectures/README.md

 > Welcome to the course materials for BTW2401 - Data Science and Visualisation!

 Here you can find the course materials for the Data Science course taught at the Bern University of Applied Sciences by Leandro von Werra in 2021.
+This course was originally co-developed with Lewis Tunstall.

 ## What is this thing called data science?